ShriPunta/salesforce-react-query-hooks/README.md

 The dev server includes a dynamic proxy.
 All Salesforce requests are forwarded server-side, so **no CORS configuration is needed in your org** during local development.
 The proxy reads the `X-SF-Instance` header from each request to determine the target org — the instance URL you enter in the UI is forwarded automatically.

-In production (i.e. a real deployed app) you would either:
-- keep a backend proxy, or
-- allowlist your origin in **Setup → CORS**.
+In production you would either keep a backend proxy or allowlist your origin in **Setup → CORS**.

 ## Provider